 STRIPERSPACE.COM LOGO

-In late October, the first waves of the striped-bass fall migration that had earlier passed by Montauk showed up along the New Jersey beaches.
+On a late October day, the first waves of the striped-bass fall migration that had earlier passed by Montauk showed up along the New Jersey beaches.
 This coincided with pods of peanut bunker moving down the coast.

 Link to larger image